 I’m teaching literature this year in a program for homeschool kids.
 The most challenging group is the fourteen six-and-seven-year-olds.
 Reading levels in the group are so varied that I’m focusing on excellent picture books, and they are loving it.
 More than half of these kids were in last year’s five-year-old class, so I can’t rerun…

-Lois Lenski’s “Small” and “Little” Books
+The “Small” and “Little” Books by Lois Lenski

 Pharaoh’s Boat